SHMMOD/flex-project/proposal.md

 # Implementation Timeline
 **Day 1:** Connect the backend and front-end authentication, allowing users to sign in, sign up, and sign out.
 * Implement back-end authentication and user-creation using OAuth (Matt H. and Omar)
-* Style frontend authentication page (Matt S)
+* Style frontend authentication page

 **Day 2:** Complete the notes page, complete with auto-saving, custom styling,
 * Construct 'projects' model (Omar)
 * Create 'projects' route handlers
 * Integrate note-taking with styling using Quill

 **Day 3:** Create the 'projects' index page, allowing users to save notes under named projects.
 Also allows for navigation via swiping.